SeHellmann/dynConfiRIDP/README.md

 ## Collaboration

 To improve the onboarding and development workflow for collaborators:
 - **Continuous Integration**: The package includes a GitHub Action workflow (`.github/workflows/R-CMD-check.yaml`) that automatically runs `R CMD check` on Windows, macOS, and Ubuntu for every push and pull request to the main and integration branches.
-This ensures the package is always installable on all major operating systems.
+This process now incorporates the initial setup for a `testthat` suite, which runs a simple sanity check to verify that the package properly builds and links its Cpp backend.
+This enhances the **CI** by confirming the package is not only installable but also correctly compiled.
 - **IDE Setup**: The `scripts/configure_clangd.R` script generates a `.clangd` file.
 This provides Cpp auto-completion, linting, and error-checking in IDEs, making Cpp development much easier.

 ## Open Issues